Rose Bowl - UCLA Bruins

 Access 3

 If you have no desire to drive to the bowl, parking in nearby Old Town Pasadena is also available, with prices ranging from $6 and up based on hours and length of stay.
 Parking in Old Town is a great alternative, especially if you plan on taking in some pre/post-game entertainment and dining options.
-Free game-day shuttle busses from the Parson’s parking lot on Fair Oaks Avenue are available for those of you parking in Old Town.
+Free gameday shuttle buses from the Parson’s parking lot on Fair Oaks Avenue are available for those of you parking in Old Town.

-The rows are relatively narrow, so you won’t have much legroom between you and the row in front of you.
+As classic and charming as The Rose Bowl is, once inside the seating bowl, you will notice that this is no modern-day venue.
+The rows are narrow, so you won’t have much legroom between you and the row in front of you.
 The incline is so gradual that should you find yourself sitting behind someone tall, you will be viewing the back of their head.
+Given the regularity of sparse crowds and the undesirable play on the field, relocating to a more viewable seating area should be no issue at all.

 Return on Investment 3